Nick Page: Development

 Nick is caught spraying graffiti on Jim Robinson's (Alan Dale) workshop.
 In his book The who's who of soap operas, Anthony Hayward said that Nick becomes "homeless and lonely" following the death of his grandmother.
 Then Jim's mother, Helen invites Nick to move into the Robinson family home.
 A reporter from Neighbours Who's Who noted that Nick's life changes when he is "more or less adopted by Helen" who believes that he has real artistic talent.
 But other residents are initially suspicious of Nick and even accuse him of theft.
 He also gets into a number of fights during his tenure.
 Stevens told Kesta Desmond in the book Neighbours Special that "even when it's not his fault it seems as though he always gets himself into fights."
-In The Official Neighbours Annual 1990, Clive Hopwood branded Nick a "tearaway" who is always in trouble for graffiting walls.
+In The Official Neighbours Annual 1990, Clive Hopwood branded Nick a "tearaway" who is always in trouble for graffitiing walls.
 Stevens told Hopwood that his "street wise graffiti artist" character is not a role model for Neighbours viewers.
 Stevens added that Nick is still a "rough boy and you have to earn his respect but he's settling down a bit".
 Nick's art work even begins to gain exposure when Harold Bishop (Ian Smith) agrees to hang some in his coffee shop.

-Nick forms a friendship with Todd Landers (Kristian Schmid).
+Nick forms a friendship with Todd Landers (Schmid).
 In the Neighbours: The Official Annual 1991, authors John McCready and Nicola Furlong refer to the duo as a pair of "rascals" and "loveable rogues".
 Each time a window is smashed or there is trouble at Erinsborough High they get the blame.
 They writers noted that the two characters both have had "a rough time" in their pasts and being on Ramsay Street helps improve their lives.
 Stevens added that "Nick is a street kid and I find playing him very natural.
 50 per cent of him is me".

 Nick's first romance is with Sharon Davies (Jessica Muschamp).
 McCready and Furlong wrote "Sharon and Nick's relationship is a turbulent one.
 They play games with each other's emotions.
 At one point Sharon started to see Nick's arch enemy Skinner (Mat Stevenson).
 This caused a great deal of tension as Skinner is the bad sort.
 As usual they sorted out their differences."
 Sharon often "aided and abetted" Nick into getting into trouble.
 Sharon later ends their relationship.
 In another storyline Nick contracts meningitis.
 In December 1989, it was reported that Stevens had decided to leave the series to concentrate on his music career.
 Nick was written out of Neighbours in 1990 and he left to take an art scholarship in London.